1.3 Summary of Significant Accounting Policies

 To assess whether a contract conveys the right to control the use of an identified asset, Company assesses whether the contract involves the use of an identified asset.
 Use may be specified explicitly or implicitly.

--Use should be physically distinct or represent substantially all of the capacity of a physically distinct asset.
+- Use should be physically distinct or represent substantially all of the capacity of a physically distinct asset.

--I f the supplier has a substantive substitution right, then the asset is not identified.
+- If the supplier has a substantive substitution right, then the asset is not identified.

--Company has the right to obtain substantially all of the economic benefits from use of the asset throughout the period of use
+- Company has the right to obtain substantially all of the economic benefits from use of the asset throughout the period of use

--Company has the right to direct the use of the asset
+- Company has the right to direct the use of the asset

-In cases where the usage of the asset is predetermined, the right to direct the use of the asset is determined when Company has the right to use the asset or Company designed the asset in a way that predetermines how and for what purpose it will be used.
+- In cases where the usage of the asset is predetermined, the right to direct the use of the asset is determined when Company has the right to use the asset or Company designed the asset in a way

 At the commencement or modification of a contract, that contains a lease component, Company allocates the consideration in the contract, to each lease component, on the basis of its relative standalone prices.
 For leases of property, it is elected not to separate non-lease components and account for the lease and non-lease components as a single lease component.